Iron Division welcomes 40th commanding general

 |0

-This work, Iron Division welcomes 40th commanding general, by SGT Kenneth Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Iron Division welcomes 40th commanding general, by MSG Doug Roles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT